COACH WYATT'S "DOUBLE-WING" SYSTEM

 DELAWARE WING-T

 I started out trying to run Delaware's plays from the double slot (Run and Shoot) formation, but soon realized the stupidity of trying to reinvent something that had already proven successful, and changed over to the Delaware attack 100 per cent.
-Rather than adopt the Delaware numbering system, though, I retained my play-calling numbering and terminology, which I felt was a lot easier to teach to high school kids.
-I also liked it because it guaranteed that our backs wouldn't crash into each other (this is no joke - it is a major problem in teaching any misdirection offense).
-The decision to retain my terminology would turn out to be the key to the development of my current system.
+Rather than adopt the Delaware numbering system, though, I retained my play-calling numbering and terminology, which I found was a lot easier for me to teach to high school kids.
+I especially liked it because it guaranteed that our backs wouldn't crash into each other (this is no joke - that can be a major problem in teaching any misdirection offense).
+My decision to retain my terminology would turn out to be the key to the development of my current system.

 Like Delaware, we ran from multiple sets - often shifting in and out of them - and we used lots of motion.
-Although we played with one end or the other split most of the time, our base set - which we just called "Tight" - was a Double Wing.
+Although we played with one end or the other split most of the time, our base set - which we just called "Tight" - was a Double Wing, exactly, except for the wider splits, like the one I run today.
 We could - and sometimes did - run our entire package from it.

-In 1987, I went overseas, spending two years running my Wing-T with a Finnish team.
-Overall, I coached in Finland for seven years, and in the process won two National Championships; but those first two years, playing in the top division with an inexperienced small-town team, were tough going.
+In 1987, I went overseas, and spent two seasons running my Wing-T with a Finnish team.
+Overall, I coached in Finland for seven seasons, and in the process won two National Championships; but those first two years, playing in the top division with an inexperienced small-town team, were tough going.
 We moved the ball okay, but we stunk on defense.
-And the worst beatings we ever got - both years - were at the hands of a team from Helsinki, the big city - a team called the Roosters.
+And the worst beatings we ever got, both years, were at the hands of a team from Helsinki, the big city - a team called the Roosters.

 Compared to us small-town guys, the Roosters were big-time.
 They were big and talented and experienced, and they could afford two American coaches - one for offense and one for defense.
-Their offensive coordinator was a California named Don Markham, and he ran a power play that wouldn't quit.
+Their offensive coach was a California named Don Markham, and he ran a power play nobody could stop.

 He ran it from a Double Wing.
 It looked almost the same as my Double-Wing - my "Tight" formation - but upon closer inspection, his "Tight" was really tight.
-There were very tight splits (if any at all), and his fullback was much closer to the line of scrimmage.
-I could see how relatively easy it would be to adapt Don Markham's power play - and the trap that complemented it - to my system.
-But to do it I would have to tighten up my "Tight" formation, at least when I wanted to run those plays.
+There were very tight splits (if any at all), and his fullback was much closer to the line of scrimmage than mine.
+I could immediately see how easy it would be to adapt Don Markham's power play - and the trap that complemented it - to my system, but to do it was going to mean tightening up my "Tight" formation, at least when I wanted to run those plays.

-It didn't make a whole lot of sense to jump into that formation just to run those two plays, and yet I didn't want to give up the versatility and flexibility of my Delaware Wing-T system, so for me the big question became, "How much of the rest of my offense can I still run if I go to this tighter formation?"
+It didn't make a whole lot of sense to me to jump into that formation just to run those two plays, and yet I didn't want to give up the versatility and flexibility of my Delaware Wing-T system, so for me the big question became, "How much of my offense can I still run if I go to this tighter formation?"

-The answer was, "all of it" - and then some.
-And, true to its Wing-T roots, we are able to run our core plays from a variety of formations.
-Two of them - "Tight" and "Slot" - are shown above.
+The answer, I found, was, "all of it" - and then some.
+And, true to its Wing-T roots, we are able to run our core plays from a variety of formations, several of which you'll see in the photos above.

-Rather than go on, I have reprinted the article with which I introduced my first video, "Dynamics of the Double Wing." -
+Rather than go on, I urge readers to read the article with which I introduced my first video, "Dynamics of the Double Wing."

 AN OFFENSE WORTH LOOKING AT - Reprinted from Texas Coach Magazine, March 1996